cseanburns/semantic_web_development/src/2b-section-elements.md

 These are useful for marking the title and subtitles of a web document and can be used for the entire web document or within specific sections, such as within `<article>` or `<section>` elements.
-In the example below, I show how to use these repeatedly through a web document.
+In the example below, I show how to use these repeatedly throughout a web document.
-However, it's best practice to use the `<h1>` element only once on a web page, give that it marks a top-level section.
+However, it's best practice to use the `<h1>` element only once on a web page, given that it marks a top-level section.

 ```
 <body>